schellenberg/computerscience20/_sources/Python/Overview/StringOperations.rst

 Interestingly, the ``+`` operator does work with strings, but for strings, the ``+`` operator represents **concatenation**, not addition.
 Concatenation means joining the two operands by linking them end-to-end.
+This is the equivalent of using the Scratch |scratch_join_block_inline| join block.
 For example:

+.. |scratch_join_block_inline| image:: images/scratch_join_block.png

 .. activecode:: string_concatenation
     :nocanvas: